 Students should attend all departmental seminars and research forums.
 Experiments and other obligations should be planned to allow attendance of these very important educational opportunities.
-Registration for BIOC 796 is only for one of the student's three milestone seminars, not for attendance of the Departmental seminar series; however, repeated absences from these events may result in the required enrollment of graduate seminar credit that will be graded based on attendance.
+Registration for BIOC 796 is only for one of the student's three milestone seminars, not for attendance of the Departmental seminar series.